 Payments by reporting entity under a program for pension, stock options, purchases, and award plans (including change in quoted market value) and total and permanent disability benefits, life insurance benefits, accident, health, hospitalization, medical, surgical, or other temporary disability benefits under a self-administered or trusteed plan or for the purchase of annuity or insurance contracts.

-Appropriation or any other assignment of funds by company in connection with any benefit plan of the types enumerated herein, (e.g., the net periodic postretirement benefit cost) whether it be defined in terms of specified benefits or in terms of monetary amounts.
+Appropriation or any other assignment of funds by reporting entity in connection with any benefit plan of the types enumerated herein, (e.g., the net periodic postretirement benefit cost) whether it be defined in terms of specified benefits or in terms of monetary amounts.

 Payments by reporting entity under a program for pension, stock options, purchases and award plans (including change in quoted market price), total and permanent disability benefits, death benefits, accident, health, hospitalization, medical, surgical, or other temporary disability benefits, where no contribution or appropriation is made prior to the payment of the benefit.